vivianlazaras/rocket-oidc/README.md

 ## Change Log
 1. Refactor so OIDCConfig uses a path to secret rather than storing the secret itself.
+2. Refactor to add client module, and make code more modular.
+3. Added support for token exchange.

 ## Security
 This crate is not audited, and is very much as work in progress, as such its security cannot be garunteed.